thxlxn/FamiliarBot/README.md

 ## Localization
 Translations are managed via JSON files located in the ```locales/``` directory.
 To add a new language, create a new ```<iso_code>.json``` file within this directory containing the appropriate key-value pairs matching the project's internal string keys.

 ---

+## Development
+This project uses [Ruff](https://github.com/astral-sh/ruff) for linting and formatting.
+The configuration is stored in `pyproject.toml`.

+---